redpublika/UserProCarousel/readme.txt

 7. Target css by default is : div.userpro-body.userpro-body-nopad.100
 Where 100 is your avatar size.
 For example: memberlist_pic_size=100

+To get the single column vertical effect i added

+/** for Userpro Single column vertical Carousel */ div.userpro-user {
+float: left;
+clear: both;
+}

+to the css file found in assets -> css folder.

 8. Adjust Slider Controls.
 Default is :
     mode: 'vertical',
     slideWidth: 200,